LegalAll the legal stuff in one place

 5.1 Streetbeat Disco reserves the right to change these terms of business, equipment & services we supply or company specification without notice.

 5.2 The amount and type of equipment used at the event should be as agreed at time of booking.
-However, due to the venue size, safety and other considerations, it remains the responsibility of the disco supplied to determine what equipment is to be used.
+However, due to limiting factors such as the venue size, safety and other considerations, it remains the sole choice of the disco supplied to determine what equipment is to be used.

 5.3 The customer agrees to accept these terms of business upon signing the booking agreement form.
 All terms must be adhered to unless otherwise arranged and agreed in writing.